 MED 210 Music Education Workshop (0 hour, fall)

-This course provides students the opportunity to observe in a P-12 Music classroom under the supervision of their professor prior to the attainment of pre-certification and is taken at the same time as MED 231.
-Once Preservice Certification is achieved, this workshop can be taken multiple times in subsequent semesters to fulfill additional field experience hours.
+This course provides students the opportunity to observe in a P-12 Music classroom under the supervision of their professor.
+Taken at the same time as MED 231.
 Prerequisite: None.

 MED 223 Curriculum & Assessment (3 hours, spring)